What are my options?

 Disadvantages of an Annuity

-Usually, I would not recommend that the maximum income is taken, as one of the risks associated with income drawdown is that if the underlying fund does not perform well and the plan charges are high, the future income could be lower than if an annuity were purchased now.
-If no income or minimum income is taken, there is a far greater opportunity for the fund to grow and it is likely that the resulting annuity will be higher, however, you would have to bear in mind that you have not enjoyed higher income in the previous years.
+If no income or minimum income is taken, there is a far greater opportunity for the fund to grow and, if you opt for an annuity in the future, it is likely that annuity income will be higher.
+However, you would have to bear in mind that you would not have enjoyed higher income in the previous years.

 There are therefore risks involved in income drawdown.